hkevin01/quantum-compute/README.md

 This will automatically:
 - Check Python version (3.7+ required)
-- Create virtual environment
+- Create a virtual environment
-- Install all dependencies
+- Install all necessary dependencies
-- Launch the GUI
+- Launch the Quantum Explorer GUI

 ### Manual Setup
 If you prefer manual installation: